notofonts/noto-fonts/README.md

 ## Noto Issues

 When you, a user, create Noto issues for every problem that you encounter using Noto fonts, it helps us to improve our offering.
 We appreciate your contributions to Noto improvements.
-Here are the statistics related to Noto issues
+Here are the statistics, updated weekly, related to Noto issues

 ![Scripts with More Than 10 Issues](images/topscripts-data.png)